 You see, I was not taught through the comprehensible input method.
 As a student at a public school in Oregon, I was largely taught through textbooks and the Skill-Building Hypothesis.
 While I was extremely passionate about languages, even from a young age, I found my Spanish classes to be very frustrating.
 My teachers seemed to speak mostly in English in the classroom, and my textbooks focused on grammar specifics rather than teaching for fluency.
 I achieved Spanish fluency over years of travel through Cuba, Mexico and Spain, and especially while living in Madrid for two years.
 I found that while the background in Spanish that I had from classes helped a bit while I was living abroad, I could feel the limitations of my education in my daily efforts to communicate.

 So- back to comprehensible input.
-When I arrived at my first university teaching post, I was quite disappointed to see that the curriculum was based on an expensive textbook that focused heavily on grammar rather than focusing on student fluency, as I had for the last six years in my own classroom.
+When I arrived at my first university teaching post, I was quite disappointed to see that the curriculum was based on an expensive textbook; a textbook that focused heavily on grammar, rather than focusing on student fluency.

-Not only are the cost of the Panorama textbook and online component a barrier to entry for students, but the traditional grammar-based instructional method promoted by the Panorama textbook is also serves as a barrier to entry.
+I found that not only were the cost of the textbook and online component a barrier to entry for students, but the traditional grammar-based instructional method promoted by the textbook is also serves as a barrier to entry.
 So I started doing some research of my own, to back up my reasoning for why the comprehensible input approach works so well for students learning foreign languages.

-I found so many resources that supported the use of comprehensible input in the classroom over the traditional grammar based method, that I started to wonder why our school was still teaching through the textbook and grammar based method.
+Throughout my research I found an incredible number of resources that supported the use of comprehensible input in the classroom, which made me really question why our university was still teaching through the textbook and grammar based method.
 In the Hispania article “Approaches to Grammar Instruction in Teaching Materials: A Study in Current L2 Beginning-level Spanish Textbooks”, Claudia Fernández states:

 “techniques for grammar instruction that include the provision of comprehensible input… and that provide opportunities to use the [second language] in meaningful, communicative ways are seen as the most effective ways to help learners acquire the grammar of the target language” (Fernández 156).